nimpylib/pylib/README.md

 [![Issues](https://img.shields.io/github/issues-raw/litlighilit/nimpylib?style=flat)](https://github.com/nimpylib/pylib/issues)
 [![PRs](https://img.shields.io/github/issues-pr-raw/litlighilit/nimpylib?style=flat)](https://github.com/nimpylib/pylib/pulls)-->

-> Originating from a fork of [Yardanico/nimpylib](https://github.com/Yardanico/nimpylib), which was not maintained since 2021 and is 404 since 2024.
-This is no longer a simple fork with some improvement, but with great features.

 Nimpylib is a collection of Python-like operators/functions and libraries (<del>syntax sugar</del> no longer just syntax sugar).
 It can help you to translate your Python program to Nim,